A timeline of the Chicago police shooting of Laquan McDonald | WTOP

-CHICAGO (AP) — A jury is deliberating in the murder trial of white Chicago police officer Jason Van Dyke nearly four years after he shot black teenager Laquan McDonald 16 times.
-Some key moments in…
+CHICAGO (AP) — The conviction of Chicago police officer Jason Van Dyke on second-degree murder charges comes nearly four years after the white officer shot and killed Laquan McDonald.
+The black teenager was shot 16…

-CHICAGO (AP) — A jury is deliberating in the murder trial of white Chicago police officer Jason Van Dyke nearly four years after he shot black teenager Laquan McDonald 16 times.
+CHICAGO (AP) — The conviction of Chicago police officer Jason Van Dyke on second-degree murder charges comes nearly four years after the white officer shot and killed Laquan McDonald.
+The black teenager was shot 16 times.

 Some key moments in the case: